isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1285.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Subscription or Leasing
+Direct Purchase

 ### Support Level
 Up to 80% for SMEs <br>
 N.A. for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Consists of digital welding machines (hardware) and management software Current adjusting range: minimally +/- 150A
+Option: air-cooled MIG/MAG torch, air-cooled TIG torch, wire feeder, wireless control box

 ### Contact Information
-Company Name:LGA Telecom Pte Ltd <br>Web URL: https://www.lgatelecom.net <br>Contact Hotline: 68922308 <br>Contact Email: sales@lgatelecom.net <br>
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.